Samsung/TizenRT/docs/HowToPortTizenRTOnWiFiChipset.md

 	depends on SELECT_<SUPPLICANT_LIBRARY_NAME>
 ```
 Please add the above lines *ONLY* if you do not need wireless driver support from TizenRT.
 Also note, that in such cases, you should interface TizenRT's network stack directly
 to the WiFi library.
-These details are covered further in [Interfacing WiFi Driver to network stack](#1-interfacing-the-wifi-driver-to-the-network-stack).
+These details are covered further in [Incorporating WiFi Chipset Driver](#incorporating-wifi-chipset-driver).

 ### Choosing the right WiFi utils for build